fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/references/periods.md

 # Custom Account Data [/api/v2/download/accounts/submission_periods]

-This endpoint returns a JSON Object containing an array of tuples consisting of fiscal year and period number for all valid periods.
+This endpoint returns a JSON Object containing an array of tuples consisting of fiscal year and period number for the last available period for each fiscal year.

 ## GET